Table of Contents

 5-Star rated painters, premium paints and services at the BEST PRICES!

 In simple terms, if a tenant continues to occupy a unit for 12 years without any interruption from the owner, they get owner status for the property.
-The law was brought in to improve land usage but for the years, adverse possession has given way to advance possession, a form of hostile possession, where the rightful owner is denied any claim to their property.
-Property owners need to be aware of these adverse possession laws to avoid any hassle or dispute.
+The law was brought in to improve land usage, but over the years, adverse possession has given way to advance possession, a form of hostile possession in which the rightful owner is denied any claim to their property.
+Property owners must be aware of these adverse possession laws to avoid any hassle or dispute.

 Adverse Possession Law

-The law of Adverse Possession in India is governed by the principle of The Limitation Law of 1963.
-As per adverse possession under limitation act, if over a due course of time or period, if an appeal is not made to revise any limitation, the current scenario of titles continues.
-In terms of adverse possession, the period is defined to be 12 years.
-According to the Indian legal system, if a property owner fails to make a claim towards their property for 12 years, and the same tenant continues to occupy the property for 12 years, the ownership rights to the property is transferred to the tenant.
-These are the basic rules of adverse possession limitation act in India.
+The law of Adverse Possession in India is governed by the principle of the Limitation Law of 1963.
+As per the adverse possession under the Limitation Act, if over a due course of time or period, if an appeal is not made to revise any limitation, the current scenario of titles continues.
+Regarding adverse possession, the period is defined as 12 years.
+According to the Indian legal system, if a property owner fails to make a claim towards their property for 12 years, and the same tenant continues to occupy the property for 12 years, the ownership rights to the property are transferred to the tenant.
+These are the basic rules of the Adverse Possession Limitation Act in India.

 Essentials to Prove Adverse Possession